jessetane/uri-router/readme.md

   this.el.parentNode.removeChild(this.el);
 };
 ```
-the example above is super basic, see the example for fancier stuff `uri-router` can do.
+The example above is super basic, see the example for fancier stuff `uri-router` can do.

-## install / example
+## Example
 ``` bash
 git clone https://github.com/jessetane/uri-router
 cd uri-router